reductstore/reduct-cli-py/docs/bucket.md

 # Bucket Commands

-If you set an [alias](./aliases.md) for your server, you can manage its buckets by using `bucket` subcommand:
+If you set an [alias](./aliases.md) for your server, you can manage its buckets by using the `bucket` subcommand:

 ```shell
 rcli bucket --help